Rowland Hilder 1905 To 1993. The First Of Winter’s Snowfall On A Kentish Farm. Framed Kent Landscape Watercolour Painting. Tall Elm Trees.

 Hilder was later to lecture at Goldsmiths’ College between the wars, as well as teaching at the Central School of Arts and Crafts, the Royal College of Art and Farnham School of Art.

 Hilder’s career as a book illustrator began when he was commissioned by Oxford University Press as a book illustrator.
 His decorative end papers and drawings for Treasure Island won him The Times illustrators award.
 He illustrated several other books, including Moby Dick.
 In 1929 he was commissioner by Shell to illustrate Then and Now, a travel guide, which started a long relationship with the company with posters sponsored by them.
 In 1953 he and his wife were commissioned to create the Shell Guide to Flowers of the Countryside.
 Demand for this publication was so great that Shell set up an office to deal with correspondence and 13 million plates were published.
 This work, in which Rowland painted the landscapes and Edith painted the flowers, was serialised in the colour magazines Picture Post and Illustrated, reaching a readership of millions each week.
-Hilder also became a cover artist for Radio Times.
+Hilder also became a cover artist for the Radio Times.

 The artist’s career took off in the 1930s when his watercolours started gaining attention for their unique blend of realism and romanticism.
 Hilder had a remarkable ability to portray the English countryside with both precision and a poetic sensibility.
 His depictions of rural scenes, often featuring the rolling hills, farms, and woodlands of Kent, conveyed a deep appreciation for the landscape’s natural beauty.
 Unlike many artists who favoured the bright and vibrant colours of the Impressionists, Hilder opted for a more subdued palette, which gave his work a timeless and contemplative quality.